Chain-of-Sketch: Enabling Global Visual Reasoning: Global visual reasoning datasets

-Next, we discuss the connection of visual scratchpads to scratchpads used in text \citep{nye2021work} and why it helps.
-The idea of scratchpad generally refers to training the models with intermediate reasoning steps, so that they generate both the reasoning steps and the final answer during inference.
-For instance, consider math questions with simple numerical answers. \citet{nye2021work} showed that training language models to first output the intermediate steps of the solution and then the final numerical answer results in superior accuracy than training the model to directly output the answer.
+We next discuss the connection between our chain-of-sketch and the scratchpad and chain-of-thought (CoT) used in text and why it helps.
+The idea of CoT generally refers to training the models with intermediate steps, so that they generate both the reasoning steps and the final answer at inference.
+For instance, \citet{nye2021work} showed that for simple math questions training language models to output intermediate steps before the final answer leads to higher accuracy than training the model to directly output the answer. \citet{wei2023chainofthought} further developed this methodology and showed that pre-trained models can generate these intermediate steps with in-context examples and prompting as well.
+See related work in Section \ref{sec:related} for further discussion.

-\citet{locality} have shown that scratchpads can reduce the globality degree and by doing so reduce the learning complexity.
-More specifically, the scratchpad can provide intermediate targets $Y_1, \ldots, Y_m$ such that $Y_m = Y$ and each $Y_i$ is of low globality given the previous intermediate targets and the input which makes predicting them in a sequential manner easily learnable.
-The same is true for our proposed datasets and multiple-frame scratchpads as each scratchpad frame is a low globality function of the previous frame and also the label is a low globality function of the final frame.
-For example, in each frame of the multiple-frame scratchpad for the cycles task at most two nodes are colored, and determining these nodes is possible by using a few patches.
-Similarly, determining the final label from the final scratchpad frame is a local operation since checking one node's color provides significant information on the label.
-Note that to compute the label, one has to check whether all nodes are colored or not.
-However, even checking whether one node is colored or not provides non-trivial information on the output even though it may not determine the output perfectly (if that node is colored).
-Thus, the multi-frame scratchpad can reduce the learning complexity of tasks by breaking their globality degree.
-Interestingly, the single-frame scratchpad model can also break the globality degree of the task.
-As explained before, predicting the label from the complete scratchpad is a local function.
-Note that learning the full scratchpad from the input image is also a low globality function.
-To see this, note that coloring the first three nodes of the scratchpad (which corresponds to non-trivial mutual information) is a local function as it requires a limited number of patches which allows weak learning of the scratchpad.
-A particularly interesting phenomenon is that this weak learning can result in strong learning of the scratchpad frame through hierarchical learning.
-We explain this in more details in Section \ref{sec:staircase}.
+In \citep{locality}, it is shown that chain-of-thought can reduce the globality degree and, in doing so, the learning complexity as well.
+More specifically, chain-of-thought can provide intermediate targets $Y_1, \ldots, Y_m$ such that $Y_m = Y$ is the final target and each $Y_i$ is of low globality given the previous intermediate targets and the input, which makes predicting them in a sequential manner easily learnable.
+The same is true for our proposed datasets and CoS as each sketch frame is a low globality function of the previous frame and the label is also given by a low globality function of the final frame.
+For instance, each frame of our CoS in the cycles task reduces the globality degree from a quantity growing with the number of nodes to a constant, as in each step only the neighboring nodes are considered.